Motive-Cryptocurrency/Motive-Core/README.md

 - *FreeBSD* - `pkg install openjdk8`

 ## Compile
-- if necessary with: `./compile.sh`
+- if necessary with: `sh ./compile.sh`
 - you need jdk-8

 ## Run